Millardiang/weewx-DivumWX-Lite/INSTALLATION_GUIDE.md

 * Save and restart WeeWX

-* Any problems, please raise an Issue in this repository attaching a debug report (see here for details http://www.weewx.com/docs/utilities.htm#wee_debug_utility), your skin.conf files and a syslog tail report covering at least two archive cycles from startup.
+* Any problems, please raise an Issue in this repository attaching a debug report, your skin.conf files and a journal report covering at least two archive cycles from startup.

+                              # Debug Report
+                              source ~/weewx-venv/bin/activate
+                              weectl debug

+                              # Journal Report
+                              sudo journalctl -u weewx -f